What does Life Expectancy have to do with Business Longevity? Everything.

 They are an extremely valuable potential consumer base, and they're hiding in plain sight for the right Anticipatory entrepreneur to serve with significant products, services, or enrichment opportunities that cater to them.

-Want Daniel Burrus for your next event?
+Bring Daniel Burrus to your next event.

 Find out more information, including fees and availability.